 Theory Plus Practice Make Perfect

-Scientific Healing Affirmations: Theory and Practice of Concentration is one of the most practical books authored by the great yogi, Paramahansa Yogananda.
-This book is a short eighty pages, divided into two sections, "Part I - Theory of Healing" and "Part II - Method of Practice."
+Scientific Healing Affirmations: Theory and Practice of Concentration remains one of the most practical books authored by the great yogi guru, Paramahansa Yogananda; it is a short eighty pages, divided into two sections, "Part I - Theory of Healing" and "Part II - Method of Practice."

 Part I: Theory of Healing

-In "Part I - Theory of Healing," Paramahansa Yogananda explains why affirmations work in a subsection of that same title.
-He teaches how the mind is responsible for both illness and wellness.
-Also in this section the great guru explains how life energy is the real cause that cures all diseases and how to stimulate that life energy to get it work.
-Yogananda points out,
+In "Part I - Theory of Healing," Paramahansa Yogananda is explaining why affirmations work in a subsection of that same title.
+He elucidates how the mind is operative in bringing about the states of both illness and wellness.

 Each thought of depression or happiness, irritability or calmness, cuts subtle grooves in the brain cells and strengthens the tendencies toward sickness or well-being.

-"Part I Theory of Healing" also illuminates ways to prevent physical, mental, and spiritual disease.
-Paramahansa Yogananda also evaluates the various methods of healing, demonstrates divine laws as applied to matter, and tells his readers how to acquire power over the life energy, that force without which no illness can be cured.
+"Part I Theory of Healing" also demonstrates ways to prevent all levels of disease—physical, mental, and spiritual.
+Paramahansa Yogananda then evaluates the various methods of healing, demonstrates divine laws as applied to matter, and shows his readers how to acquire power over the life energy, which is the vital force without which no illness can be eliminated.

-In the last section of "Part I Theory of Healing," the great guru elucidates the connection between consciousness and matter.
-He shows how a comparison of our experiences of dreams can help us understand the reality of the soul, that is, the differences between reality and cosmic illusion, or maya.
+In the last section of "Part I Theory of Healing," the great guru further explains the connection between consciousness and matter.
+He shows how a comparison of our experiences of dreams can help us understand the reality of the soul—in other words, the differences between reality and cosmic illusion, or maya.

 Part II: Method of Practice

-The final subsection in "Part II - Method of Practice" offers the affirmations themselves; for example, "Affirmation for General Healing," "Affirmation by Power of Thought," "Affirmation for Material Success," "Affirmations for Spiritual Success," and many others.
+The final subsection in "Part II - Method of Practice" provides the affirmations themselves.
+Examples are "Affirmation for General Healing," "Affirmation by Power of Thought," "Affirmation for Material Success," "Affirmations for Spiritual Success," and many others.